ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #config-governance}

-- **{{site.data.keyword.compliance_long}}** - Customers have the option of choosing the resources and configurations they want to scan for configuration status and parameters.
+- **{{site.data.keyword.compliance_long}}** - Customers have the option of choosing the resources and configurations they want to scan for status and parameters,
-- **Palo Alto Prisma Cloud** - This solution from IBM Security provides configuration governance in multi-cloud situations,
+- **Palo Alto Prisma Cloud** - This solution from IBM Cybersecurity Services provides configuration governance in multi-cloud situations,
 - **Manual Configuration Management** - Customers could possible track configurations manually, say through spreadsheets and the like, but this method is tedious and prone to errors.
-This could be a possibility with non-critical workloads in a private access situation.
+This could be a possibility with non-critical workloads in a private access situation and,
 - **No Configuration Governance** -   Never recommended even in private situations and or non-critical.
-Vulnerabilities could appear where there is security configuration “drift” from personnel making inadvertent changes.
+Vulnerabilities could be opened up where there is security configuration “drift” from personnel making inadvertent changes.
+And customers would be unable to locate possible problems without significant inspection.

 ### Best Practices
 {: #config-best-practices}